Beware These 10 Things That Will Complicate Your Disney Vacation, How to Beat Them

 Disney Parks are some of the most visited attractions in the world.
 This means that crowds are inevitable, especially during peak seasons.
 Navigating through packed streets and long lines can be exhausting and time-consuming.
 It's important to prepare for the crowds and have a strategy in place to maximize your time in the parks.
 It is also important to prioritize certain attractions in order to be able to have a park day that is efficient to your needs.

-There are two different services, one that you purchase on your park day which allows you to get a return time for most attractions (Genie+ Lightning Lanes), and Individual Lightning Lanes, which allow you to purchase Lightning Lanes for a separate price per person (not included with Genie+).
-This distinction has been proven to be extremely confusing and frustrating for guests.
+This distinction has proven to be extremely confusing and frustrating for guests.
 Understanding these systems and knowing how to use them efficiently can be confusing and adds another layer of complexity to your trip.

 Park Hopping